 - 1. Clear all setup tools away from machine. - 2.
-Make sure blade is properly installed and tensioned, and that blade guard is in the down position. - 3.
+Make sure blade is properly installed and tensioned, and that blade guard is in down position. - 3.
 Rotate variable-speed dial counterclockwise all the way. - 4.
 Connect machine to power supply. - 5.
 Firmly hold flex-shaft rotary tool. - 6.
-Turn machine ON, verify motor operation, and then turn machine OFF.
+Turn machine ON, verify motor operation and variable-speed dial, and then turn machine OFF.